As an Apple Health client you may be eligible for Health Home services. Use this page to learn more about the program and if you are eligible.

 - Your paid caregivers.

-- Your Area Agency on Aging and other case managers.
+- Your Area Agency on Aging, the Department of Social and Health Services (DSHS), and other case managers.

 - Others you work with (for example, doctors, nurses, physical therapists, mental health counselors, and chemical dependency staff).